IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

  1656  2034  2412
 ```
 {: .output}
-so we will have the cube of all the numbers of the A array.
+we will have the cube of all the numbers of the A array.

-Now let's try to apply the broadcast function on f using the dot syntax.
+Now let's try to apply the **broadcast** function on *f* using the dot syntax.
 This syntax for broadcasting allows us to write relatively complex compound elementwise expressions in a way that looks natural/closer to mathematical notation.
 ```matlab
 f.(A)
 ```